 Crohn’s disease impacts more than just your gastrointestinal system.
 Side effects of Crohn’s can cause problems that affect your whole body, including:

-Cancer.
+- Cancer.
 Crohn’s disease is known to increase the risk of certain cancers.
 People with Crohn’s should be screened for colon cancer more often than the general population.
 Women with Crohn’s should be tested for cervical cancer on a regular basis.
-Certain medications may increase the risk of different cancers as well; this should be discussed closely with your gastroenterologist or primary care doctor to learn more about your treatment options.
+Certain medications may increase the risk of different cancers as well; talk with your gastroenterologist or primary care doctor to learn more about your treatment options.
 Also, it's important to schedule a yearly check up for skin cancer.
 Immunomodulators and biologics are associated with an increased risk of skin cancer.